j-da-savage/Introduction-to-Interactive-Media/Creative Switch/Documentation.md

 I was really happy with the finished product that I went ahead and added more LEDs to bring out the festive vibe in this project.

-I did face some difficulties triying to figure out the wiring of the two other LEDs, but I eventually figured it out my using resistors and color coded wires.
+I did face some difficulties trying to figure out the wiring of the two other LEDs, but I eventually figured it out using resistors and color coded wires.

 ![switch](https://github.com/j-da-savage/Introduction-to-Interactive-Media/blob/main/Creative%20Switch/switch%20pic.png)
 ![closeup](https://github.com/j-da-savage/Introduction-to-Interactive-Media/blob/main/Creative%20Switch/close%20up.png)

-Thank you :)
+Thank you :)💃🏼